thygrrr/fennECS/www/docs/World.md

 ::: details :neofox_magnify: BEHIND THE SCENES - Multiple Worlds

-Yes, you can have multiple of them.
-Instantiate to your heart's content!<br/>
+Yes, you can have up to 256 of them.
+Disposing a World returns it to the pool.
+Instantiate to your heart's content!
 You usually only need one World... now go ... ... shoo!

 ::: details DON'T SHOO ME!
+There are at least two traditional use cases for multiple worlds:
+- a Server/Network World and a Client World on the same machine
+- a world with few, highly dynamic Archetypes and many Queries and a world with a more static setup but maybe more Queries and Entities.
+Adding new Archetypes becomes more expensive the more cached Queries a world has, so splitting them up can be beneficial in some cases.

 Each World is a separate, isolated universe of Entities and Components, with its own set of Archetypes and Queries.

+Entities know their World, including Entities as parts of Relation Expressions.
+Cross-World relations are fully supported, and if an Entity Despawns, any Relations to it are automatically cleaned up.

-Entities know their World, but Worlds don't know about each other.
+Other than that, Worlds don't know about each other.
 They're like parallel dimensions, each with its own set of rules and inhabitants.

 Entities can't move between Worlds *(yet)*, but copying them over by hand is easy enough.
 (with some caveats in the [Random Tidbits](#random-tidbits-for-nerds) section)